MechaResearch/MechaPwn/README.md

 * BOOT original PS2 discs all regions as well as PS2 Masterdiscs from all region by skipping the logo check (for example by loading a disc using ulaunchelf)

-* BOOT PS1 disc originals and backups from all regions
+* BOOT PS1 disc originals from all regions

 FAQ: